Hem-Bad/machine-deep-learning-models/python_reference/tutorials/installing_scientific_packages.md

 ## Installing Scientific Packages for Python3 on MacOS 10.9 Mavericks

-_\-- written by Sebastian Raschka_ on March 13, 2014
+_\-- written by Hemprasad Badgujar_ on March 13, 2014